 No plan is going to work if you don’t follow it.
 Strive for consistency.
 If you miss more than two workouts in a week, it is advisable to repeat that week.
 Pay attention to your fatigue.
 Life has a way of throwing you curves.
 Stress from life will wear you down, and piling training stress on top of life stress is not going to serve you well.
 Just because the plan calls for something does not mean you will benefit from it.
 Prioritize rest and recovery so that your body can absorb the training.

-TrainingPeaks is set up for the conventional sports of cycling and triathlon.
+TrainingPeaks is set up for the conventional sports of road running, cycling, and triathlon.
 Their metrics for tracking your fitness and fatigue work amazingly well when power and pace data are accurately recorded.
 It is much more challenging to track intensity and training effect for mountain sports, where we are relegated to using heart rate as a proxy for work intensity and training load.
-But it’s the best metric we have, and we have some tips to help you record your workouts.
-Steve gives a nice presentation on using the TrainingPeaks Dashboard (available with their Premium account):
+But heart rate is the best metric we have, and we have some tips to help you record your workouts.
+In the following video, Steve gives a nice presentation on using the TrainingPeaks Dashboard (available with their Premium account):

-Step 1: We want to anchor your zones to real metabolic events that reflect your own personal response to training intensity.
+You will want to anchor your zones to real metabolic events that reflect your personal response to training intensity, not something completely arbitrary like a percentage of maximum heart rate.
 As such we recommend not using the default zones that show up in your settings.
 Instead, pare down the number of zones to four.
-Do this by clicking Remove to the right of the zones until you have just four left.
+Do this by clicking “Remove” to the right of the zones until you have just four left.

-Step 2: Manually enter your heart rate for the top of Zone 2, which is the aerobic threshold (AeT) heart rate you determined using the test you did on day one of your plan.
-Set the top of Zone 1 10% below that.
+Manually enter your heart rate for the top of Zone 2, which is the Aerobic Threshold (AeT) heart rate you determined using this test that you did on day one of your plan.
+Set the top of Zone 1 at 10 percent below that.
 To find the top of Zone 3, conduct this test.
 Zone 4 will be any heart rate above that.
 For very easy recovery-type workouts, stay at or below the very bottom of Zone 1.

 At Uphill Athlete we use the following adjustments for TSS to account for the added muscular load that comes with going uphill and downhill.
-For each 1000 feet (300 meters) of vertical gain, we add 10 to the hrTSS.
-For every 10% in body weight that is carried, we add another 5 to the TSS per 1000 feet of vertical.
-This is certainly not scientifically derived, but it acknowledges the added load of elevation gain and added weight, and as long as you are consistent with your adjustments, your TSS and other metrics will be reflective of that load.
+For each 1,000 feet (300 meters) of vertical gain, we add 10 to the hrTSS.
+For every 10 percent in body weight that is carried, we add another 10 to the TSS per 1,000 feet of vertical.
+This is certainly not scientifically derived, but it acknowledges the added load of elevation gain and added weight.
+The most important thing is to be consistent in how you calculate TSS so that your TSS and other metrics will be reflective of that load.